|

 This, the final child born to the Chan family, was doubtless born before the year 1940, as

-(1944), Charlie Chan mentions that he and his honorable wife have fourteen children.
-We are given no more information than
+Service (1944), Charlie Chan mentions that he and his honorable wife have fourteen children.
+We are given no more

 The Honorable Mrs. Chan